fmbellomy/EgregiousIndustrialization/devdocs/CIRCUITS.md

 ## Implementation

 Early game manual circuit crafting will be left the same.
-The first divergence from base MI will be the addition of the Circuit Assembler, a machine dedicated to the many circuit recipes of the pack.
+The first divergence from base MI will be the addition of the Circuit Assembler in MV, a machine dedicated to the many circuit recipes of the pack.

 Normal MI progression provides one circuit recipe for each tier of circuit.

 In EgInd, once you are (N+2 tiers) beyond a given circuit, you unlock a new recipe for it.
 I.E, once you have Silicon Wafers, you can etch them in a laser engraver to be sent into a circuit assembler as part of a recipe to make 4 analog circuits at a time.

+- TODO: Make silicon wafers available sooner- they're currently gated behind kanthal coils and stainless steel, but I'd prefer that they be made available mid to late MV.
+Basically, remove their dependence on iridium tiny dust, and add slower non argon recipes for smelting them